Menu

 Updates

-The 2026 Pilot Project Application Cycle will go live Friday, Feb.
-23, 2026.
+The 2026 Pilot Project Applications currently under review.
+NOA's will be announced at the end May 2026.
 Please see below for further information.

 Did you know?
-Ohio OPN sends out a quarterly newsletter to provide Leadership & Committee updates, share local resources and trainings, and much more.
-You can expect this newsletter to hit your mailbox April, July, October, and January.
+Ohio OPN sends out a Seasonal newsletter to provide Leadership & Committee updates, share local resources and trainings, and much more.
+You can expect this newsletter to hit your mailbox Spring, Summer and Fall!

 Ohio OPN Pilot Projects